LAION-AI/Open-Assistant/docs/docs/guides/guidelines.md

 - Copy and paste text from other sources without editing. **This includes ChatGPT.**
-- Encourage illegal behavior in accordance to German, UK and US law.
-This includes, but isn't limited to:
+- Write content encouraging:
-  - Bodily harm
+  - Violence
-  - Spreading personal information of another person that isn't publicly available
-  - Prejudice towards a protected group
-  - Sexualization of a minor
+  - Violation of the rights of a third party
-  - Unlawful possession or distribution of drugs, firearms or explosives
+  - Pedophilia
 - Provide them with information that could be used for self-harm if there is plausible suspicion of intent to self-harm
 - Ask for personal information unless it is relevant to the issue.
 The user